 However, since the batteries are so large, it takes a while to charge them – you will need to leave them in the charger for about 12 hours if you want them to be full of juice.

 The 4 different brightness settings you can choose between are:

-The output of this headlamp is 6000 lumen, which puts somewhere in the middle off all the lamps in the review.
-This output will give you a visibility of 300 feet in pitch dark, which is definitely more than you need.
+The output of this headlamp is 6000 lumen, which puts it somewhere in the middle of all the lamps in the review.
+This output will give you visibility of 300 feet in pitch dark, which is definitely more than you need.
 Well, for hunting you might need better visibility, but I definitely wouldn’t suggest a headlamp for that – it will scare off the animals.

 This bright headlamp from Totobay produces a respectable 6000 lumen output!
 So, if you want to see well in the dark, then this will do the job for most people.